pynapple-org/pynapple/doc/examples/tutorial_null_distributions.md

 ---------------------------
 We will start by downloading some data off of DANDI.
 To do so, we need a dandiset ID, and a file path.
-In this tutorial we will use data from:
+In this tutorial we will use data from [dandiset 000582](https://dandiarchive.org/dandiset/000582/draft), which was published in:
 *Sargolini, Francesca, et al. “Conjunctive representation of position, direction, and velocity in entorhinal cortex.”
 Science 312.5774 (2006): 758-762*

 This dataset contains electrophysiology recordings from neurons in the entorhinal cortex, which are known to modulate their firing with position.